JeffersonLab/clara-tests/stress/README.md

-Clara Stress Tests
+CLARA Stress Tests
 ==================

-These scripts use tmux to launch the Clara platform and the specified number of DPEs.
-When the tmux session is terminated, all Clara processes will be automatically killed.
+These scripts use tmux to launch the CLARA front-end and the specified number of DPEs.
+When the tmux session is terminated, all CLARA processes will be automatically killed.